Thayamma: Plot

 Three young bachelors Pandiyan, Anand and Babu are friends and roommates in an apartment.
 Rangarajan is their neighbour who is studying for IAS.
 One day, Pandiyan warns his friends that a parcel will arrive during his absence.
 The next day, Anand and Babu find a baby before their door.
 The three bachelors swear that they are not her father.
 Since then, their lives are completely changed.
 First, they try to abandon the baby but then they take care of the baby and name her Thayamma.
 What transpires later forms the crux of the story.

 Cast

 Soundtrack

-The film score and the soundtrack were composed by Ilaiyaraaja.
-The soundtrack, released in 1991, features 4 tracks with lyrics written by Gangai Amaran.
+The music was composed by Ilaiyaraaja, with lyrics written by Gangai Amaran.
+The song "Oru Muthukili Kathum" is set to the raga Keeravani.